jakoch/cpp-devbox/README.md

 #### Developer Notes

-### Fetching the bleeding-edge prebuild container images
+### Fetching the bleeding-edge prebuilt container images

 The bleeding-edge container versions are build using Debian 13 - Trixie.